Religious School Highlights

 Looking Back:

 • Hebrew Decoding Skills: We continue to work individually and in groups in our Phonetic Hebrew Decoding (PHD) books with Morah Miri, Morah Jessica, and Morah Laurie on our decoding skills.
+We check our reading log homework and play reading games.

 • We will continue to work in the classroom with our PHD textbooks.
 Please remind your child to practice at home for 3-5 minutes, 2-3 times a week, and sign their reading log.